-How to rearrange your apps in iOS 11 on iPhone and iPad
+Here's what you need to know to keep your Home screen organized

 - Tap on the folder you want to rename to open it.

-- Touch and hold your finger on your app icon until you enter edit mode (the icons begin to jiggle).

-- Tap on the folder name to edit it, or on the clear button (looks like an X) to wipe it and start over.
+- Tap on the folder name to edit it or the clear button (looks like an X) to wipe it and start over.

 - Enter the new folder name — you can even use emoji!

-Click the Home button to exit edit mode.
+Tap anywhere on the folder to get out of edit mode.

+There's also a way to rename a folder from the pop-up contextual menu that appears when you press and hold on to a folder.

 How to add apps to folders on your Home screen

 You can continue to add apps to existing folders at any time.
-For example, you can make a folder filled with puzzle games or messaging apps.
+So, for example, you can make a folder filled with puzzle games or messaging apps.

-- Touch and hold your finger on the first app icon until you enter edit mode (the icons begin to jiggle).
-If you want to move multiple apps, use a secondary finger to tap each additional icon and add it to your stack.
+- Put your chosen app into edit mode.
+If you want to move multiple apps, use a second finger to tap each additional icon and add it to your stack.

 - Drag the app icon(s) you want to put into a folder on top of the folder you want to add it to.